hdorgeval/Setup-your-Mac-to-develop-NativeScript-Apps/your-first-nativescript-project-with-typescript.md

 Going through this section will ensure your development environment is correctly setup for creating awsome NativeScript Apps.

-### Create the root folder of your project template {#create-the-root-folder-of-your-project-template}
+### Create the root folder of your NativeScript project  {#create-the-root-folder-of-your-project-template}

 Within your home folder, create a folder called VSCodeProjects \(if not already done\).
-This folder will be the root folder for all your applications developed with Visual Studio Code.
+This folder will be the root folder for all your NativeScript applications developed with Visual Studio Code.

 Open the Terminal app and type the following commands:

 ```
 cd $HOME
 cd VSCodeProjects
 ```

 Notice the dot after the code